PetrNikolas/nextify/README.md

 # Nextify

-Smart and simple Next.js starter kit for complex apps based on React.
+Smart and simple Next.js starter kit for complex apps based on React with Reason/ReasonReact support!

 ## Main libs